chuigda-wasteland/compilers-ckx/README.md

 * Currently I ~~The programmer~~ am not familiar with function overloading, name mangling...
 So I need some help.

 ##### Closures
 > Still under work.
-If you have a good idea about it, contact me and I'll be appreciate.
+If you have a good idea about it, contact me and I'll be appreciated.